 Interviewer bias

 Interviewers can consciously or subconsciously influence responses by providing additional information and subtle clues.
-The subject’s response will, as we have seen in the rat-maze experiment, inevitably lean towards the interviewer’s own opinions.
+As we have seen in the rat-maze experiment, the subject's response will inevitably lean towards the interviewer’s opinions.

 Example of Experimenter Bias (Interview Bias)